vitreusx/pas-cg/_sources/user/pid.md.txt

 $$

-where the sum is over all the bundles, i.e. all pairs of non-terminal non-natively-connected residues along with the neighbors.
+where the sum is over all the bundles, i.e. all pairs of non-terminal non-natively-connected residues along with the neighbors; whether the residues separated by 3 others should be included is controlled with the `include separated by 3` setting.
 The bundle term is:

 $$ V_b = \sum_i \lambda_i(\psi_{24}) \lambda_i(\psi_{42}) \phi_i(r_{24})
 $$